Gulhi is a local island located close to Maafushi and 21 km south of Male. The population is 900 people. The island size is 670x230m.

 Picnic island visiting.
-The private excursion trips to nearby sandbanks and also to other inhabited picnic islands nearby can be arranged by request.
+Private excursion trips to nearby sandbanks and also to other inhabited picnic islands nearby can be arranged by request.
 Most of these trips are customized, and rates and charges depend on the services requested, and the duration of the trip.

-The other facilities include a few local shops where you can buy fruits, drinks, sweets, etc.; two PADI dive center; water sports center; a mosque; a pharmacy.
+The other facilities include a few local shops where you can buy fruits, drinks, sweets, etc.; two PADI dive centers; a water sports center; a mosque; a pharmacy.

 Chefs at hotels prepare international food ranging from western, Chinese, and Indian food.

 Salt Harbour.
-Nice staff and the food it was the best of the island, however, they are very slow to serve ( everywhere ) you need to get used to.
+Nice staff and the food it was the best on the island, however, they are very slow to serve ( everywhere ) you need to get used to.

 Noovilla Coffeeshop.
 Tasty at affordable prices!
 Polite staff, but too slow as at any local restaurant on the island.